micromagnetics/magnum.fe/doc/llg.rst

 For a detailed discussion on the LLG see [1]. magnum.fe implements different algorithms for the integration of the LLG.
 Note that some algorithms depend on a specific linear backend and/or additional packages.

+References:
   [1] Brown Jr, W. F. Micromagnetics, 1963.
 Interscience, New York.

 :class:`LLGAlougesProject`
 ++++++++++++++++++++++++++